blocknetdx/documentation/docs/service-nodes/xrouter-configuration.md

 fee                 | The fee (in BLOCK) you require for calls.
 A value of `0` means there is no fee and that the calls are free (*default*).
 Fees can be specified for individual calls in each subsection. clientrequestlimit  | The minimum time allowed between calls in milliseconds.
 A value of `-1` means there is no limit (*default*).
 If client requests exceed this value they will be penalized and eventually banned by your node. disabled\*          | Used to disable a call.
 A value of `1` means the call is disabled and `0` means the call is enabled (*default*).
-This setting is only for subsections and not supported under `[Main]`. fetchlimit          | The maximum number of blocks processed.
+This setting is only for subsections and not supported under `[Main]`. fetchlimit          | The maximum number of records returned.
+This pertains to calls such as `xrGetBlocks` and `xrGetTransactions` where multiple records are returned.
 The default value is `50`.
 A value of `-1` means there is no limit.

 \* Only for subsection settings, not supported under `[Main]`.